Is 4GB of RAM sufficient for Windows 11?

 A computer with 4GB of RAM for use without games

-As we have just said, Windows 11 is operating software and in addition to occupying your computer's memory once installed, it will consume RAM to be able to run in the background.
+As we just said, Windows 11 is operating software and in addition to occupying your computer's memory once installed, it will consume RAM to be able to run in the background.

 Now, where Windows 10 consumes around 1GB of RAM for operation, the new version of Microsoft's software is not as well optimized at the moment and easily consumes 2-3 GB of RAM.